terisikk/terisikk.github.io/_posts/2022-01-21-a-cleaning-up-story.md

 Then I went back to the five whys, this time with a different problem in mind: how to clean up stress instead of mess.

-I had focused on cleaning, because I understood that the mess was keeping me from being creative and learning new things.
+I had focused on cleaning, because I understood that the mess was keeping me from being creative and learning new things, so a clean house would still be important.
 But work related dissatisfaction was a way bigger contributor to the stress problem.
 I decided to switch jobs.
 This was a necessary decision for a fresh start in a bigger scale, to reset the burden of responsibilities to make time for doing the things I enjoy: learning and helping other people.

-I would like for this story to have a happy ending, but the truth is that it's still a work in progress.
-But things are getting better, since my goals are now clearer.
-I keep making small improvements to the right direction, and also slowly getting the hang of how to keep my house clean.

-I'm quite sure optimising happiness will require other radical changes in the future too.
+But this is a separate story that I will probably write about more later.
+The point is, I had to also view cleaning as something that was helping me with my goals to actually sustain it.
+This made things psychologically much easier.

+## Going further

+As you might have noticed, so far I had only focused on stuff that is laying around, and this is where I am still.
+However, having an environment that is less cluttered has helped in the actual cleaning.
+Kitchen counters are easier to wipe when they don't have dishes on them.
+Floors easier to vacuum when there are no clothes lying around.
+I finally invested in a robot vacuum since it can actually manage to move around the house.

+All in all, there's still plenty of things to learn and a lot of other things to optimise.
+Maybe I'll write a part two if I ever manage to get there.
+But right now I will enjoy the benefits of my new, more permanent habits.